ericcornelissen/svgo-action/README.md

 ### Advanced Usage

+#### Manually Disabling the Action

+It is possible to manually disable the action from a commit message.
+This can be achieved by including the string "_disable-svgo-action_" anywhere in the commit message.

+> :warning: This will only stop the action from optimizing SVGs in the build
+> corresonding to the commit whose commit message contains the string.

 #### Limit Runs

 Even though this action won't do anything if a Pull Request does not touch any